JingxianLin/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 Here is the pipeline: Create symbols and modified DH parameters; Define modified transformation matrix; Construct individual transformation matrices; Extract end-effector position, orientation, and rotation matrix; Find theta1-6.
 The robot can be guided to successfully complete 9/10 pick and place cycles, where the implementation fails after pushing target object off the shelf.
-The following screenshots show the complete process.
+The following screenshot shows the completed process and others for reference, and after moving symbolic variables outside the IK_server() call and defining global variables, the code runs much faster.
 ![alt_text][image20]
 ![alt text][image1]
 ![alt text][image2]